 But don't get it twisted -- if you were disturbing the peace (or the live music), she'd kick your ass out too.
 Charlie Pride even gifted her a tiny hatpin to help keep people in line.
 Get too wild, and you were getting poked.

 A Breeding Ground for Songs and Stars Alike

 For Tootsie's, the musicians always came first.
 In the 60s, the bar presented one of few the few opportunities to play downtown outside of the Opry.
 Once the musicians came, the songwriters followed.

-“It was sort of a fraternity in those days,” Mel Tillis said.
-“We’d get down there and play each other our songs, like, ‘You ain’t gonna believe this song!'”
-A lot of it took place in a special “musicians-only” backroom for jamming.
+"It was sort of a fraternity in those days," Mel Tillis said.
+"We'd get down there and play each other our songs, like, 'You ain't gonna believe this song!'"
+A lot of it took place in a special "musicians-only" backroom for jamming great music.

 "It was like going home every Friday, Saturday night," added Kristofferson.
 "There was just that kind of atmosphere."
 But in the 60s, Music City only had a handful of well-known songwriters.
 That, of course, would change over the next several decades.
 Thanks in no small part to Tootsie's.

-Over time, Tootsie’s racked up walls and walls of pictures from the regulars who eventually turned into superstars.
+Over time, Tootsie's racked up walls and walls of pictures from the regulars who eventually turned into superstars.
+Waylon Jennings, Loretta Lynn, even Patsy Cline are framed in photographs.
 Those pictures still line the walls today, in an almost unbelievable display of music history.

 Downtown Goes to Hell in a Handbasket

 When the Grand Ole Opry moved from the Ryman Auditorium in 1974, downtown began a steady decline.
 The brand new Opryland flourished, but that was a country mile from the heart of downtown.